Icewav3/Cpp-Projects/ReactorSim/Reference/reactor_proposal_v2.md

 **1.5** Control rod position slider (0–100%) with mouse drag interaction.

-**1.6** Coolant system with flow rate variable and pump speed slider control (0–100%) that affects heat removal rate from reactor core and to steam turbine.
+**1.6** Coolant system with flow rate variable and pump speed slider control (0–100%) that affects heat removal rate from reactorcore and to steam turbine.

 **1.7** Reactor core temperature display in Celsius (with basic indications of safe operating threshold).